gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_slack.md

 # Teleport Slack Plugin Setup

-You can approve or deny requests using Slack with the Teleport Slack Plugin.
-This guide covers how to setup.

-For this quickstart, we assume you've already setup an [Teleport Enterprise Cluster](https://gravitational.com/teleport/docs/enterprise/quickstart-enterprise/).
-This guide takes about 20min to complete.
+This guide will talk through how to setup Teleport with Slack.
+Teleport ↔ Slack integration allows you to treat Teleport access and permission requests via Slack message and inline interactive components.

 !!! warning
     The Approval Workflow only works with Teleport Enterprise as it's requires several roles.

-## Setup
+## Setup/
 ### Prerequisites
 This guide assumes that you have: